 Avoid Dull Tools

 Dull tools will frustrate and slow you down.
-Unsharpened saws and blades will also cause chipping and tear out – this gives all your projects an ugly edge.
+Unsharpened saws and blades will also cause chipping and tearing out – this gives all your projects an ugly edge.
 Don’t run out to your garage and begin woodworking with a bunch of rusting tools.
 Take time to ensure they are in optimum condition.

 Here’s an article on common beginner woodworking mistakes.